PatrickAlphaC/html-fund-me-fcc/README.md

 Additionally, add your localhost with chainid 31337 to your metamask.

-5. Reserve the front end with `yarn http-server`, and then hit the `Execute` button after connecting
+5. Reserve the front end with `yarn http-server`, input an amount in the text box, and hit `fund` button after connecting

 # Thank you!